knownorigin/docs.knownorigin.io/docs/guide/what-is-an-edition.md

 There are also some other properties which are stored on-chain when an edition is being created, such as any collaborators details which are then used to split any fees accordingly.

-KnownOrigin ($KODA) tokens are ERC721 compliant.
+KnownOrigin ($KODA) tokens are fully [ERC721](http://erc721.org/) compliant.

 ### Why did we create Editions like this?

-Our first iteration of KnownOrigin created all the tokens upfront, after doing this for a few months we realised it was prohibitively expensive to do so, we also originally had ideas that editions could be in the hundreds or even thousands of tokens, like traditional print media.
+Our first iteration of KnownOrigin created all the tokens upfront, after doing this for a few months we realised it was prohibitively expensive to do so (for us and for creators), we also originally had ideas that editions could be in the hundreds or even thousands of tokens, like traditional print media.

-So we move to minting on demand letting the artists create a blue print, significantly reducing GAS costs.
+So we move to minting on demand letting the artists create a blue print, significantly reducing [GAS](https://kb.myetherwallet.com/en/transactions/what-is-gas/) costs.
 It also enables some other advantages beyond just GAS costs savings, since an edition is a single entity you can easily control aspects such as price in a single, cost effective transaction, as well as easily burning unsold tokens without burning all tokens individually.

-It's not all roses though, this comes with some trade-offs - mainly in that all the tokens don't appear immediately in a creator's wallet.
+It's not all roses though, this comes with some trade-offs - primarily being that all the tokens don't appear immediately in a creator's wallet or account.
-You can however gift tokens to yourself which then causes them to appear on site such as OpenSea and CryptoVoxels.
+If needed, as a creator you can however gift tokens to yourself which then causes them to appear on sites such as OpenSea and CryptoVoxels.

-In the future we may change this method if it causes to many problems or hurdles for people, for now though this is how KO works.
+In the future we may evolve this method as we are all learning the best approach to create and sell digital assets, for now though this is how KO works.

 ### What data do we store on IPFS?

-[IPFS](https://ipfs.io/) _(unfortunately)_ stands for Inter Planetary File System, although not a great name in my opinion it is a `permissionless`, `peer-to-peer` `distributed` file system which has some unique properties.
+[IPFS](https://ipfs.io/) _(unfortunately)_ stands for InterPlanetary File System, although not a great name in my opinion.
+The InterPlanetary File System is a protocol and peer-to-peer network for storing and sharing data in a distributed file system.

 The IPFS network enabled files to be uploaded and stored by a network of willing participants, in a network of peer-to-peer nodes.
 It also has other additional, important, features such as content addressable data, also known as IPFS hashes or CIDs (Content Identifiers).